Bethesda Friends Meeting

 Meeting for Business

-• For specific dates, see our online Calendar, or see the "year at a glance" listing in our paper Directory.
-This document lists when each committee report is due and the Hospitality schedule.)
+• For specific dates, see our online Calendar, your weekly Bulletin, or the "year at a glance" listing in our paper Directory.

 Coordinating Gathering

-Representatives of BFM committees meet at 12:30 on Sunday once a month (usually the week before Meeting for Business) to discuss the upcoming agenda and to share our reflections on the spiritual state of our community, specific tasks, and Quaker processes.
+Representatives from the various BFM committees meet at 1:00 on Sunday once a month (usually the week before Meeting for Business) to discuss the upcoming Business Meeting agenda and to share our reflections on the spiritual state of our community, specific tasks, and Quaker processes.
 These meetings are open to all who wish to attend.

-• For specific dates, see our online Calendar, or see the "year at a glance" listing in our paper Directory.
-This document lists when each committee report is due and the Hospitality schedule.)
+• For specific dates, see our online Calendar, your weekly Bulletin, or the "year at a glance" listing in our paper Directory.

 OFFICERS